dmmiller597/markdown-cv/index.md

 `Sep 2023 - Jan 2024`
 **Computational Biology Intern**, *VantAI*
-- Developed deep learning methods to predict degradation motifs in protein sequences using protein languge models.
+- Developed a deep learning method to predict degradation motifs in protein sequences using protein languge models.

 `Jan 2023 - May 2023`
 **Visiting Scientist**, *The Francis Crick Institute*
-- Worked on RNA Timestamps, a novel method to estimate the age of sinlge molecule RNA from sequencing data.
+- Worked on RNA Timestamps, a novel method to estimate the age of single molecule RNA from sequencing data.

 `Nov 2021 - Jan 2023`
 **Research Assistant**, *UCL*, Computational Medicine Lab
-- Led projects in HERMES, a large-scale genomics consoritum for discovering novel drug targets in Heart Failure
+- Led projects in HERMES, a large-scale genomics consoritum for discovering novel drug targets in Heart Failure.

 `Sep 2020 - Aug 2021`
 **Postgraduate Representative**, *MedTech UCL*